 Due to the interconnected nature of the seven-dam mid-Columbia River system, and in consideration of the numerous settlements and agreements already in place that will affect the future operations of the Wells Project, Douglas PUD is not proposing any substantial change to the operations of the Wells Project.
-In addition to the previously-described settlements and agreements, the Aquatic Settlement Agreement (Appendix E-3) and relicensing management plans are being submitted to the FERC as part of the application for a new license for the Wells Project.
+In addition to previously-described settlements and agreements which are expected to continue into the next license, the Aquatic Settlement Agreement (Exhibit E; Appendix E-2) and relicensing management plans are being submitted to the FERC as part of the application for a new license for the Wells Project.
 The proposed Aquatic Settlement Agreement and relicensing management plans will not result in any changes in generation or reservoir operations at the Wells Project.